trohit/leetcode/trees/README.md

     - Types of BFS Traversal
        - Level order traversal: prints all nodes level by level
        - Uses a queue FIFO
+       - for lvl order traversal, maintain lvl specific qs or use a count